-- Click AddNew button to clear the form and enter details of a new metadata record. - The metadata to be entered are the Form ID which is the identification allocated by the NMHS for that particular paper form.
-Details of the type of data contained in that form are entered in the Description box, - Click Save button to save the metadata record. - Other commands used are as follows: - Update Saves changes made on a metadata record, - Delete Removes a metadata record from the database if no image has been archived under that Form ID, - View Displays all the metadata records in a tabular form.
+- Click AddNew button to clear the form and enter details of a new metadata record, - The metadata to be entered are the Form ID which is the identification allocated by the NMHS for that particular paper form.
+Details of the type of data contained in that form are entered in Description box, - Click Save button to save the metadata record. - Other commands used are as follows: - Update Saves changes made on a metadata record,

+- o Delete Removes a metadata record from the database, - View Displays all the metadata records in a tabular form.